Product range targets

 Coffee, cocoa, palm oil, soy, cotton, peat.

-All projects were already being implemented in 2022.
-No new projects were added in 2023.
+All projects are already being implemented.
+No new projects were added in 2024.

-Coffee: La Laguna project in Honduras, implemented by the Migros industrial company Delica.
+Coffee: La Laguna project in Honduras as well as projects in Peru, Brazil, and Colombia, implemented by the Migros industrial company Delica.

 Cocoa: Necaayo project in Côte d’Ivoire, including a new agroforestry climate protection project as of the end of 2020, implemented by the Migros Industrie company Delica

-Palm oil: Project for sustainable palm oil is being implemented in collaboration with suppliers and the Earthworm Foundation, additional involvement with projects at source via Palm Oil Network Switzerland
+Palm oil: Involvement with projects at source via Palm Oil Network Switzerland

 Soy: There are currently no ongoing projects, but Migros is involved in the Soy Network Switzerland, of which it is a founding member.